I'm now retired from paid work, but I am still a visiting Professor at University College London, Department of Computer Science.

 I spent much of my career at City University London, in what was the Department of Information Science.
 I worked there full-time from 1978 to 1998 and part-time from then till 2009, and was head of department from 1988 to 1996.
 I remain Professor Emeritus at City.

 In 1987 I started the Centre for Interactive Systems Research in the Department.
 My co-director for a number of years was Micheline Beaulieu, subequently at the University of Sheffield.
-The current director is Andy MacFarlane.
+A subsequent director was Andy MacFarlane.

 This is the poem one of my colleagues, Susan Jones, wrote for me when I moved to Microsoft in 1998.